Baba (2002 film): Cast

-Production

-The film was initially announced with Rajinikanth and Jyothika as the lead pair, for the first time.
-However the makers decided to replace her with Malayalam heroine Samyuktha Varma, who declined the offer due to other prior commitments and her marriage.
-Later, Manisha Koirala was roped in.

 Soundtrack

 A. R. Rahman was approached to compose the original songs and background score of the film.
 He initially declined the offer because of his busy schedule in London, with Bombay Dreams.
 He eventually accepted the film while in Ajmer.
 The songs were recorded in June 2002.
 Rahman had to supervise the recordings online.

 The soundtrack album was released in July 2002 in Chennai.
-According to Rahman, he tried innovations with Baba, giving more than the jingoistic music that is a characteristic part of a Rajini film.
+According to Rahman, he tried novel innovations with Baba, giving more than the jingoistic music that is a characteristic part of a Rajinikanth film.
 Some of the songs were filmed in Europe.

-A controversy regarding the soundtrack originated when lyricist Vairamuthu expressed dissatisfaction over the online recording.
+A controversy regarding the soundtrack originated when lyricist Vairamuthu expressed dissatisfaction over online recording.
 Rahman defended this, saying, "Busy as I was with Bombay Dreams, it was simply impossible for me to be in Chennai.
 Sometimes it is inevitable, in a situation like this, where the reputation and money of somebody else is at stake."
-Rahman also faced criticisms from the film fraternity for not recording the songs in time.
+Rahman also faced criticism from the film fraternity for not recording the songs on time.

 The Dravidar Kazhagam objected to the lyrics of a song that had to be partially deleted from the film later.
 They objected to what they called unfair commentary on Periyar E. V. Ramasamy and his ideology.

 Rahman introduced Reena Bhardwaj through the song "Kichchu Tha".
 This song was reused with different instrumentation and vocals in Swades (2004).

 Release

 This high-budget production was sold at a record price of ₹17 crore to distributors, but the film yielded a share of ₹13 crore worldwide.
 So, Rajinikanth volunteered to return almost 25% of the investment.
 In Coimbatore distribution territory, Baba was sold for ₹1.5 crore.
 This record remained unbroken until Chandramukhi, another Rajnikanth film.

+V. Nagaraj was the distributor of the film for Malaysia.

 Reception

-The film received mixed reviews from critics.

 The film was praised for its technical and production values, as well as the performances of the cast, while there was criticism towards the lack of narrative focus in the first half, leading to the film's excessive length and uneven pace.
 It also left some Rajinikanth fans polarized, with many speculating that the film could be a political campaign of sorts for himself.
 In contrast, others confused about the message this film was intending to convey.

-The film was received with comments such as "the bloom was off the rose" and that "the gold does not glitter any more".